 When you finish the course, you can find an industry traineeship.
 You will also get credits towards the VCAL, an accredited senior school completion certificate.

-Youthworx Media and Melbourne Polytechnic have partnered to deliver this exciting program, run from a new media training studio in Brunswick.
-Certificate II in Creative Industries will give you supported training in the area of media.
+We have partnered with Youthworx Media to bring you this exciting program.
+You will learn your skills in a media training studio in Brunswick.
+Certificate II in Creative Industries will give you supported training in media.

 Ask us about pathways to further vocational training or higher education from this qualification.